poshjosh/chinomsoikwuagwu.com/2020/05/20/AWS-Certified-Solutions-Architect-Quick-Reference.md

 - Amazon SQS — a fully managed message queuing service

 - [Read more on AWS - Serverless](https://aws.amazon.com/serverless/)

+__API Gateway__

+Amazon API Gateway resource policies are JSON policy documents that you attach to an API to control whether you API can be invoked by:

+-    Users from a specified AWS account.

+-    Specified source IP address ranges or CIDR blocks.

+-    Specified virtual private clouds (VPCs) or VPC endpoints (in any account).

 __Identity and Access Management (IAM)__